 Sunday, 11 November, 2018

 The Dismissal also left a deep scar in Australian public life.
-The Australian soldiers’ heroism in the Gallipoli campaign in 1915 was hailed as the arrival of a distinctive Australian nationalism, but nearly 60 years later The Dismissal raised fundamental questions about the nature and direction of that Australian nation.
+The heroism and loss of life in the Gallipoli campaign in 1915 was hailed as the arrival of a distinctive Australian nationalism, but nearly 60 years later The Dismissal raised fundamental questions about the nature and direction of that Australian nation.

-The shaping influence of these two key events, and what we should do as Australians to make this a better society, will be addressed in the Manning Clark House Day of Ideas, which will be held on November 11.
+The shaping influence of these two key events, and what we should do as Australians to make this a better society, will be addressed in a challenging program of highly respected speakers and discussion.

 Program covers presentations and discussion by: